shobhit/mac-setup/README.md

 ## Installation

 You can follow the instructions below or use shell script to configure settings automatically.
-How to automatically configure Mac?
-There are two options:
+There are two ways to do it:

 - clone/download the repository into your computer and then execute ```mac-setup.sh``` script,
 - one line installation - open your terminal and paste the following code: